EkatarinaMail/Housing-Data-Cleaning-ETL-Part-1/README.md

 ## Key Skills Demonstrated

-* Multi-Source Data Integration: I ingested and consolidated three distinct data streams (SQL Server Repairs Log, a CRM Tenancy Register CSV, and a manual Excel Vulnerability Register) into a centralised Power Query pipeline.
+* Data Integration: Combined data from SQL Server, CSV files, and Excel into a single Power Query workflow, creating one consistent dataset for analysis.

-* Text Standardisation & Hygiene: I resolved case discrepancies (e.g., "EALING" vs "ealing") by applying text capitalisation and using the Trim tool to eliminate trailing whitespace, preventing categorisation errors.
+* Data Cleaning: Standardised text values by fixing inconsistent capitalisation, removing extra spaces, and correcting formatting issues to improve data quality.

-* Data De-duplication: I implemented structural de-duplication steps across the unified rows to eradicate system export glitches and isolate unique property entries.
+* Removing Duplicates: Identified and removed duplicate records created during system exports, ensuring each property appeared only once in the final dataset.

-* Pattern Recognition & Parsing: I utilised the "Column From Examples" feature in Power Query to automatically parse and standardise unformatted British postcodes (e.g., converting "tw33pa" to "TW3 3PA") for future geospatial mapping.
+* Data Transformation: Used Power Query's Column From Examples feature to extract and format UK postcodes into a consistent structure, making the data suitable for future reporting and mapping.

-* Data Type Optimisation: I replaced text anomalies (like "MISSING" or "None") with proper system null values to preserve calculation integrity.
-Finally, I enforced strict data types, applying Fixed Decimal Numbers to currency fields to eliminate rounding errors.
+* Data Quality: Replaced invalid text values such as "MISSING" and "None" with proper null values and assigned appropriate data types, including fixed decimal numbers for financial data, to ensure accurate calculations